jonnydgreen/api-framework/docs/code_conventions.md

 Key principles and conventions to follow when writing code:

+## General conventions

+- Prefer Deno over other tooling
+  - Additional tooling should be carefully considered as to whether it is truly required
+- Keep things lightweight

 ## File/folder conventions

 - Filenames should be in lower snake case (e.g. `file_name.ts`)